techagiletraining/infra-as-code/tutorial.md

 gcloud container clusters list
 ```

+Take note of the `NAME` and the `LOCATION` outputs, these will be used in the next step as the cluster_name and the zone, respectively.

-Set the kubectl context to the cluster:
+Set the kubectl context to the cluster, this tells Kubernetes what cluster that you are interacting with:
 ```bash
 gcloud container clusters get-credentials <cluster_name> --zone=<cluster_zone>
 ```